-This statement, approved by the Loomis Holding UK Limited Board of directors, concerns Loomis Holding UK Ltd, Loomis UK Ltd, Loomis UK Finance Company Ltd and Loomis Investments US Ltd (“Loomis UK Group”).
-It sets out Loomis UK Group’s approach to managing its tax affairs and associated tax risks for the year ending 31 December 2017.
+This document, approved by the Loomis Holding UK Limited Board of directors, concerns Loomis Holding UK Ltd, Loomis UK Ltd, Loomis UK Finance Company Ltd and Loomis Investments US Ltd (“Loomis UK Group”).
+It sets out Loomis UK Group’s approach to managing its tax affairs and associated tax risks for the year ending 31 December 2019.

 Loomis UK Group’s approach to the management of its tax affairs is driven by its code of conduct and aims to ensure the following:

 - Integrity and transparency – Loomis conducts business with high integrity and transparency to ensure that we are trusted by stakeholders;

 - Compliance – Loomis aims to make timely and accurate tax payments that reflect our fiscal obligations;

 - Strong financials – Loomis aims to deliver services to customers at a price they are willing and able to pay, while providing investors with returns that attract long term investment.

 Managing the Loomis UK Group’s tax affairs is a complex cross-business function process and consequently eliminating tax risks entirely is impossible.
 Tax risks are assessed and monitored regularly and identified risks are assessed on a case by case basis, allowing the Loomis UK Group to determine how each individual risk should be mitigated.